burstMembrane/burstmembrane.github.io/_portfolio/syntheticperception.md

-I settled upon a recomposing on a gri to fracture the dataset by removing any spatial context from the elements that the algorithm picked.
+I settled upon a recomposing on a grid to fracture the dataset by removing any spatial context from the elements that the algorithm picked.
 Essentially, the code would not *care* if it could not pick out any comprehensible details within the data that it processed.

 The video data processed have varied throughout the course of this project.
 I have used both self-generated and online videos chosen by web scraping and data-extracting algorithms.